wiseman-timelord/Make-Windows-Gr8-Again/README.md

 Considerations...
 - Windows = Windows, 8 and 2012, both build 9200 (the final builds before, 8.1 / 2012 R2).
 - CPU - compatibility was fine with x3900, after a little update with Driver Booster no driver issues.
 - GPU - best ones supported are, TitanX and 1080.
-Need research the AMD side.
-Hybrid will work vanilla.
+Need research the AMD side, having issues with the rx470.
+Hybrid nVidia-Amd will work vanilla.
 - Games - Limited to, Direct-X 11 and Vulkan 1.1.
 This means, Yes Fallout4/GTA5/Valheim and No Cyberpunk/?.
 - Apps - Win 8 limited to .net 4.6.1, while Server 2012 limited to .net 4.8.
 Use AI to find compatible app versions.